 - Include Travel Weights accurately.
-Water is 8.3 pounds (3.77 kilograms) per gallon, propane is 4.2 pounds (1.91 kilograms) per gallon, real people may be larger than 154 pounds (70 kilograms) each.
+Water is 8.3 pounds (3.77 kilograms) per gallon, propane is 4.2 pounds (1.91 kilograms) per gallon, and real people may be larger than 154 pounds (70 kilograms) each.
 Don’t forget to add the weight of large pets.

 - If you take an external generator, make sure you add its approximate weight to the Travel Weight.

-- If in doubt about actual RV rig weight, take it fully loaded to a truck scale and have the weight certified.
+- If in doubt about the actual RV rig weight, take it fully loaded to a truck scale and have the weight certified.

 - Most trailers average about 250 lbs (113 kg) per foot of length.
-An 18′ trailer is about 4,500 lbs (2,041 kg); a 32′ trailer is approximately 8,000 lbs (3,629 kg) including Travel Weights.
+An 18′ trailer is about 4,500 lbs (2,041 kg); a 32′ trailer is approximately 8,000 lbs (3,629 kg), including travel weights.